CrowdHailer/iridescence/README.md

 4. The application loads and mounts all controllers

 **NB**
-1. All controllers should inherit from base controller where
+1. All controllers should inherit from base controller where helper methods can be set
+2. All by convention controllers each extend the view path with directory in their name

 #### Tasks
 All tasks are rake tasks loaded from the tasks directory